coleifer/huey/docs/api.rst

     consumer to react to a new message as soon as it is available without resorting to polling.

+    For low-latency result-fetching, you can specify ``notify_result=True`` when instantiating ``RedisHuey`` (or subclasses).
+This works by coordinating result readiness through a blocking pop on a dedicated result list.
+By default this result-readiness list will expire after 86400 seconds, but this can be controlled with the ``notify_result_ttl`` parameter.
+    **All RedisHuey** implementations support these options.

     .. seealso:: :py:class:`RedisStorage`

 .. py:class:: PriorityRedisHuey